 The IRONMAN marathon is a war of attrition, and even if you are an experienced marathon runner, it will push you to your limit, mentally and physically.

-It’s a fairly modest finish time by marathon standards, but I would say four hours is a good IRONMAN marathon time.
+It’s a fairly modest finish time by marathon standards, but going under 4 hours is a competitive time for an IRONMAN marathon.

 Adding it all up

-This is an incredibly rough calculation, but if we take a 90 minute swim, seven hour bike and four hour marathon, and add on 15 minutes for transitions, that gives us a time of 12:45.
+This is an incredibly rough calculation, but if we take a 90 minute swim, six hour bike and four hour marathon, and add on 15 minutes for transitions, that gives us a competitive IRONMAN time of 11:45, brining us nicely under 12 hours which is a benchmark for many athletes.

 Personally, I would say that anything between 12-14 hours is a good finish time for an IRONMAN.
 Under 12 is good, and under 10 is elite.